-The Company's forthcoming AGM will also be held by electronic means pursuant to the Order.
-Attendance at the forthcoming AGM will be via electronic means via live audio-visual webcast or live audio-only stream.
-Questions are to be submitted to the Chairman of the Meeting ahead of the forthcoming AGM.
-The Company will endeavor to address substantial and relevant questions prior to the forthcoming AGM.
+The Company will endeavor to address substantial and relevant questions submitted in advance of the AGM prior to the forthcoming AGM.
 Details of the arrangements will be provided in the Notice of AGM which will be disseminated by electronic means via publication on the website of the Company and SGXNet.